NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

 ## Alerts

-- Um-09
+- UMEE-9
-  - Fired when in a transaction occur multiples nested calls to the same contract (reentrancy)
+  - Fired when in a transaction occur multiple nested calls to the same contract (reentrancy)
-  - Severity is always set to "High".
+  - Severity is always set to "High."
-  - Type is always set to "Exploit".
+  - Type is always set to "Exploit."
   - Metadata contains:
-    - transactionName: The transaction name
+    - initialCallSelector: The selector of the function that calls the `LendingPool` smart contract
+    - lendingPoolCallSelector: The selector of the first reentrancy case on the `LendingPool` smart contract